 International Albinism Awareness Day

-The History Of International Albinism Awareness Day
+The History of International Albinism Awareness Day

 Facts About Albinism

-Below are some quick facts on albinism.
+Below are some quick facts about albinism:

 • Genetic mutations are believed to be the cause of albinism.